jycd25/knowledge-assistant/README.md

 - **Ask** — answers stream in with `[n]` citations that link to the exact passages used.
 - **Library** — organise entries into categories and topics.
 Edits re-index automatically.
 - **Notes** — write, tidy into a structured note (rule-based or AI), promote to the library.
+- **Email** — sync a mailbox over IMAP; each message becomes a searchable entry, deduplicated by Message-ID, resumable by UID.
 - **Templates** — five built-in structures plus your own.
 - **Preferences** — describe how you like notes formatted in plain language.